Harris Academy Billericay: Campus

 F block opened for the first time in September 1988.
 The original F Block contained the, then CDT Department (downstairs) and the Business Studies Department (upstairs).
 Later, there was a major rebuild to the front of F Block, enlarging it to take the ever-expanding school administrations.
 At the same time the Head Teacher's office was moved from C block (now the Withdrawal unit) to a new room in the new F Block.
 As ICT (IT then) expanded, the Business Studies rooms, F7 and F10 became computer rooms.
 Recently F12 has been converted to house a number of PCs as has F1 with the addition of 30 PCs to augment the DT graphics lessons.

 In 2004, a V block was created.
 It is thought that this refers to the concept of the block being a 'village' community.
 The V block was built to house the English department, whilst we awaited the new build block.
-There was a small fire in one of the old D block demountables, but the fire itself did not contribute to the installation of V block.
+There was a small fire in one of the old D block demountable, but the fire itself did not contribute to the installation of V block.
 However, 2 of the 5 buildings still remain which were not touched by the fire.
 V block housed the school's English department.
 But is now used as a cafeteria.